icyleaf/hpr/docs/en/quickstart.md

     image: redis:alpine
 ```

-the `HPR_SSH_HOST` and `HPR_SSH_PORT` variables will update your gitlab ssh config, ignore if your gitlab server use 22 port in ssh protocol.
+The `HPR_SSH_HOST` and `HPR_SSH_PORT` variables will update your gitlab ssh config, ignore if your gitlab server use 22 port in ssh protocol.

 Then run it: